HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitioner-notes.md

 #### Mandatory Search Parameters:

+The following search parameters and search parameter combinations SHALL be supported:

 1. **SHALL** support searching for a practitioner by a string match of any part of name using the **[`name`](SearchParameter-us-core-practitioner-name.html)** search parameter:

     `GET [base]/Practitioner?name=[string]`